shawnxiao-yara/radix-co2-reduction/README.md

 ## Field Detection

-In order to convert a geographic coordinate `(longitude, latitude)` into a field, we've implemented and trained a [Mask R-CNN network in PyTorch](https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html) on the instance segmentation task.
+In order to convert a geographic coordinate `(latitude, longitude)` into a field, we've implemented and trained a Mask R-CNN network in PyTorch on the instance segmentation task.
-Our implementation can be found in the `src/radix_co2_reduction/field_detection` folder.
+For more details on this implementation, please visit the corresponding [GitHub repository](https://github.com/radix-ai/agoro-field-boundary-detector).

 ## Tillage Classification